Skip to content

 RayPool pip install gmat-sweep[ray] Multi-host sweeps on a Ray runtime — local, autoscaling, or remote via the Ray Client.

-All three accept the same reuse_gmat_context keyword controlling how the GMAT bootstrap cost is amortised across the runs in a sweep:
+All five accept the same reuse_gmat_context keyword controlling how the GMAT bootstrap cost is amortised across the runs in a sweep:

 • reuse_gmat_context=True (the default) — a worker process imports gmat_run once and reuses the resulting state across many tasks.
 Bootstrap cost is paid once per worker, then amortised.
 Safe only when every task dispatched through the pool loads the same script — GMAT relies on process-global singletons that cannot be reused across runs that load different scripts.